pedroleaoc/postgresql-data-k8s/README.md

 This charm requires an ``db-admin`` relation, typically provided by the ``postgresql-k8s`` charm.

-## OCI Images

-This Charm does not use a Workload Container, how an OCI image is still required to deploy the charm.
-Any noop image can be used; but it is recommended to use a pause image (``google/pause``).

 ## Charm releases

 This repository is configured to automatically build and publish a new Charm revision after a Pull Request merges.
 For more information, see [here](docs/CharmPublishing.md).